rgov/Thunderbolt3Unblocker/README.md

 Note there is likely a reason why IOThunderboltFamily considers a peripheral unsupported in the first place.
 Use at your own peril.

-This kernel extension was last tested against macOS Catalina 10.15.0, macOS Mojave 10.14.5, macOS High Sierra 10.13.4 and macOS Sierra 10.12.6.
+This kernel extension has been tested against macOS Monterey 12 and as far back as macOS Sierra 10.12.6.
 Please check for [open issues][issues] before using on other versions, and review the [troubleshooting guide][trouble].

 [issues]: https://github.com/rgov/Thunderbolt3Unblocker/issues
 [trouble]: https://github.com/rgov/Thunderbolt3Unblocker/wiki/Troubleshooting